Before you apply for a new credit card or any new loan, you need to know your credit score.

 Why is My Credit Score Important?

-A credit score is widely and often utilized by lenders to make lending decisions when you’re applying for a new loan, different credit accounts, etc. Credit card issuers use the report and the score to determine if you qualify for a new account, and what form of credit limit to offer you.
-Credit health will also determine what type of interest rate you will pay for home loans and other personal loans.
+Lenders widely and often utilize a credit score to make lending decisions when you’re applying for a new loan, different credit accounts, etc. Credit card issuers use the report and the score to determine if you qualify for a new account and what credit limit to offer you.
+Credit health will also determine the interest rate you will pay for home and other personal loans.

 Do I Need a Credit Monitoring Service?

 Sometimes people opt for credit monitoring services to keep track of their credit.
-Credit monitoring services as such tracks credit reports for changes and depending on the service it may also track adjustments to your credit score.
+Credit monitoring services track credit reports for changes and may also track adjustments to your credit score depending on the service.

-In addition to alerting you if there is a hard inquiry on your account, a qualified credit monitoring service will also notify you when:
+These alert you whenever there’s a hard inquiry on your account, and a legitimate credit monitoring service will also notify you when:

 - Your credit score’s three-digit number goes up or down.